Blagoja95/Blagoja95/README.md

   - [TO DO app](https://github.com/Blagoja95/todo-app) that store locally user's todos and layout theme preference.
 Made with the MVC design pattern.

 - [Automatic garden watering system](https://github.com/Blagoja95/automatic-garden-watering-sys-aurdion) that helps me water my garden every day trough summer.
 Made first version in 2020 and used it ever since.
+Powerd by Arduino board.

 - [Advice generator](https://blagoja95.github.io/advice-generator-app-challenge-hub) that I made together with my buddy [Denzel95](https://github.com/Denzel95), where we practice teamwork and version control.
 Also, this was a great project to practice async/await and how to handle promises.